provenance-io/docs/p8e/archive/building-new-contracts.md

 The following three dependencies are required for processes to execute contracts:

 1. p8e-sdk - contains the components required to submit contracts and communicate with the Provenance Protocol and underlying blockchain network.
-2. p8e-contract - contains the contracts available for use within Provenance.
+2. p8e-contract - contains the contracts available for use within Provenance Blockchain.
 Historical versions of the contracts are kept and can be used by changing the version number.
-3. p8e-proto - Provenance uses Protobufs to define input and output to contracts. p8e-proto contains the Protobuf definitions supported by Provenance.
+3. p8e-proto - Provenance uses Protobufs to define input and output to contracts. p8e-proto contains the Protobuf definitions supported by Provenance Blockchain.
 Similar to contracts, historical versions are kept and can be used by changing the version number.

 ## Contract Watchers